Nasreddin Murat-Khan: Minar-e-Pakistan

 Murat-Khan's most notable and memorable work is his design of the Minar-e-Pakistan monument, located at Minto Park (now Iqbal Park) in the walled city of Lahore.
 The foundation stone of Minar-e-Pakistan was laid at Minto Park on 23 March 1960.
 In 1963, President Ayub Khan reportedly summoned Murat-Khan to his office and took out a fountain pen from his pocket, placed it upright on his desk and instructed Murat-Khan to "build me a monument like this."

 Murat-Khan was very keen on the supervision of the construction and the design.
 He frequently visited the site to inspect building material, construction quality.
 He did not take his prescribed fee of Rs.
 250,000 and instead donated the amount to the fund created for financing the construction of the Minar-e-Pakistan.
 The construction of the tower took eight years and by 31 October 1968, the minar was completed at a cost of Rs.
 7.5 million.

 Awards

-In recognition of Murat-Khan's services, the then President of Pakistan, General Ayub Khan, conferred on him the Tamghah-yi Imtiyaz (Medal of Excellence) in 1963.
+In recognition of Murat-Khan's services, the then President of Pakistan, General Ayub Khan, conferred on him the Tamgha-e-Imtiaz (Medal of Excellence) in 1963.